 Use these guidelines to ensure your user checkout experience is intuitive and easy:

 - Use as few form fields as possible: The more you ask of your leads, the more you risk them not converting into customers.
-Stick to the required form fields like name, email, credit card and shipping address.
+Stick to the required form fields such as name, email, credit card and shipping address.
 Include only what you need to get your product to your customers.

 - Keep it free of clutter: Make sure your order page is void of outbound links or unnecessary copy that will distract them from completing their purchases.

 - Provide clarity: Consider the questions your customers will potentially have during check out, and answer them.

 - Offer great customer service: Provide the phone number or email for your customers to contact you if they have questions.

 - Avoid surprises: Make sure you’ve communicated clearly throughout the sales process and that your promises are confirmed on the order page to avoid last-minute cart abandonment.